 Categories: Kirkhof College of Nursing

-Seeking faculty eager to promote advancement and through contributions promoting the integration of teaching, scholarship, practice, and service.
+Seeking faculty eager to promote advancement of the college through contributions promoting the integration of teaching, scholarship, practice, and service.
 We desire to grow and maintain a diverse, collegial, and interdisciplinary environment.

 - Earned doctorate in nursing or related discipline; if the earned doctorate is not in nursing, the master’s degree must be in nursing.
 If the doctorate was earned via a BSN to doctorate, the doctorate must be in nursing (DNP or PhD), and the requirement for a master’s degree is waived.

-- Evidence of area of expertise and an identified program of scholarship
+- Expertise in psychiatric/mental health and an identified program of scholarship

-- Minimum of one year teaching experience at undergraduate and/or graduate levels
+- Minimum of one year teaching experience in nursing education at undergraduate and/or graduate levels